Learning Domain Invariant Representations by Joint Wasserstein Distance Minimization: Learning a Domain Invariant Neural Network

+and this forms our domain critic.
+Finally, one can sum the supervised terms and the domain critic, i.e.\ Eqs.\ \eqref{objective:supervised} and \eqref{objective:wasserstein}, and optimize the resulting objective w.r.t.\ the functions $f$, $\Phi$, $\varphi$ (more precisely, the parameters of the neural networks implementing these functions).
+This can be formulated as the GAN-like optimization problem:

-The Lipschitzness constraint is practically enforced by using one of the regularization techniques mentioned at the end of Section \ref{section:background}.
-Supplementary regularization terms, such as EntMin \cite{grandvalet2005semi}, Virtual Adversarial Training \cite{miyato2018virtual}, and Virtual Mixup \cite{mao2019virtual} can be added to the objective to take further advantage of the unlabeled examples.
-A visual representation of our model is given in Figure~\ref{fig:diagram}.
+where the classifier terms and the domain critic are in competition.
+The hyperparameters $\lambda_p$ and $\lambda_q$ can either be fixed to $1-\alpha$ and $1-\beta$ respectively (and for classification multiplied by the domain's diameter) in order to match the theory; or they can be selected heuristically or based on some validation procedure.
+The Lipschitzness constraint on $\varphi$ is practically enforced by using one of the regularization techniques mentioned at the end of Section \ref{section:background}.
+Additionally, a constraint on the scale of the representation or the Lipschitzness of the classifier $f$ can be added in order to prevent an arbitrary downscaling of the representation which may cause the Wasserstein distance to artificially go to zero.
+Lastly, supplementary regularization terms, such as EntMin \cite{grandvalet2005semi}, Virtual Adversarial Training \cite{miyato2018virtual}, and Virtual Mixup \cite{mao2019virtual} can be added to the objective, in order to take further advantage of the unlabeled examples.
+A visual representation of our model is given in Figure \ref{fig:diagram}.
+The steps needed to train a domain invariant networks are summarized in Algorithm \ref{alg:two}.